-Within the area of the ETBF, the Commonwealth has Offshore Constitutional Settlement (OCS) arrangements with Queensland, Victoria and Tasmania.
-Through these arrangements, AFMA has jurisdiction over waters relevant to the ETBF, off these States.
+Within the area of the WTBF, the Commonwealth has Offshore Constitutional Settlement (OCS) arrangements with Queensland, the Northern Territory, Western Australia and South Australia.
+Through these arrangements, AFMA has jurisdiction over all waters off these States for species managed under the Plan.